AlaskaAirlines/ods-toast/README.md

 ### Toast use cases

-The \<ods-toast> element should be used in situations where users may:
+The \<ods-toast> element should be used in situations where:

-- be alerted of successful actions
+- alert of successful actions is passive
+- message does not require interaction from user
+- messages, if missed by auto dismiss, is not crucial to the users interaction

 ### Properties: